9 Branching and GithHub Team Workflow

 • Users create branches and make all the changes they want locally.

-• They could just merge to the Main and push if they wanted.
+• They could just merge to the main and push if they wanted.
 However, …

-• Before merging with the Main, they should also create a Pull Request with others on the team.
-The pull request will enable others to review the code and discuss the proposed changes before the changes are merged into the Main branch.
+• The pull request will enable others to review the code and discuss the proposed changes before the changes are merged into main .

-9.5 Life Cycle of a Pull Request
+9.4 Life Cycle of a Pull Request

 Pull Requests initiate discussion about proposed code changes with others on a team.